 No 5Gbps or 10Gbps LAN port, not wall-mountable

 If money is not an issue for you, I’d say go ahead, splurge, and get this Netgear RAX200 Netgear Nighthawk AX12 12-Stream AX11000 Tri-Band WiFi 6 Router.
 You’ll love it, especially if you have done Wi-Fi 6 upgrades on most or all of your computers.
 It’s an excellent router despite the fact it doesn’t deliver all you’d expect.

-For everyone else, the RAX200 is ridiculously over-priced.
-If you can’t wait and need a high-end Wi-Fi 6 right router now, consider the similarly-specced Asus GT-AX11000 that has more features and costs some $200 less.
+For everyone else, the RAX200 is ridiculously overpriced.
+If you can’t wait and need a high-end Wi-Fi 6 right router now, consider the similarly-specced Asus GT-AX11000 with more features and costs some $200 less.